-• The preferred option is to build the entire 103km rail trail between Armidale and Glen Innes.
+• The preferred option is to build Stage One of the 103km rail trail between Armidale and Glen Innes, being a 35.5km section from Glen Innes to Ben Lomond.
 This is preferred because it delivers a trail with anchors at both ends, thus attracts a greater number of overnight visitors, and provides benefits for a larger number of locals.
 One-way trails (or out-and-back trails) need an anchor at both ends to be attractive to users.
-The best one-way trails have natural terminuses in major centres or towns or pass through major towns, which this option provides.
-In particular Armidale has good access to visitors (by car, train, bus and plane).
-This option also delivers the highest BCR (Figure 1).
+The best one-way trails have natural terminuses in major centres or towns or pass through towns, which this option provides.